Why We Created Fish Feeder (and How It Helps Mums Like You)

 Who designs your gear?

-Mums who fish.
+A mum who lives outdoors and literally at the beach.
 We know what works because we’ve lived it.

 Are the clothes only for breastfeeding mums?

 Nope.
 The zips make feeding easier, but they also make the shirts more versatile.
-Plenty of women wear them just because they’re comfortable and sun safe.
+Plenty of women wear them just because they’re comfortable, sun safe and have amazing designs.

 What makes them different from other fishing shirts?

 They’re designed with mums in mind.
-The cuts are flattering, the zips are discreet, and the fabrics are breathable.
+The cuts are flattering, the zips are discreet, the fabrics are breathable and the designs are beautiful.

 Where can I wear them?

 Anywhere.
-Fishing, camping, the school run, weekend sports, or even just hanging out at home.
+Fishing, camping, the school run, beach, park, pushing the pram, weekend sports, or even just hanging out at home.

 Do they really last?